Fresh water, the reward of land restoration, flows in Ethiopia’s dry zone

 “We confuse the enemy,” he said, to describe how the sophisticated soil and water conservation structures built on the hillsides control the every-present threat of soil erosion.

-“These structures, together with our regenerated trees and shrubs, ensure that we can make use of every raindrop that falls during the two-month rainy season.”
+“These structures, together with our regenerated trees and shrubs, ensure that we can make use of every raindrop that falls during our two-month rainy season.”

 Restoration has brought back healthy soils too, and Abreha we Atsbeha’s farming community has moved from barely surviving to having surplus produce to sell.
 New economic activities, such as beekeeping and growing fruit trees for sale, have also sprung up in the restored landscape.

-“And this, said Aba Hawi pointing to a large Faidherbia albida, “this is the professor of trees.”
+“This…, said Aba Hawi pointing to a large Faidherbia albida, “…this is the professor of trees.”

 “The valleys with trees and shrubs are where we make investments, and the dams and groundwater is the ATM where we make withdrawals!” continued Aba Hawi, grinning widely.